The thing about bending - it's a Forest thing

 The Integra former and filler set ( see left) enables you to bend Integra Regular mild steel track, by hand and by eye.
 The track will not reverse bend, and bend angle is limited

 The Silent Gliss 7103 hydraulic bending machine is capable of bending a wide range of their profiles including 1080, 1200, 3000, 1280 & 3900 with supplied blocks, spacers, formers and fillers.
 Extra formers and fillers etc can be purchased to enable you to bend other types of their profiles.
 This quite a complicated system and has a few draw backs.
 The bend angle is limited to 90 degrees and done by eye, the fillers for the tracks are numerous and tricky to insert, and the bend radius is quite wide for all but the smaller tracks, and there are some serious calculations for the bend offset and bracket projections.
-Finally, at £2,000 plus VAT, it's beyond the reach of most independent fitters.
+Finally, at £1,190, it's beyond the reach of most independent fitters.
 I also had one of these that dumped it's hydraulic fluid onto the client's floor !

 Enter the Forest Bending machine.